-Foreign Language - General Psychology majors, Applied Psychology majors, and Social Entrepreneurship majors require six hours of foreign language at the 100 level or higher.
-The foreign language does not have to be in the same language.
+Language - General Psychology majors, Applied Psychology majors, and Social Entrepreneurship majors require six hours of language at the 100 level or higher.
+The language does not have to be in the same language.

-General Psychology Major
+Psychology Major

 Designed for students interested in a broadbased, liberal arts education with a comprehensive introduction to the field of psychology.
-The psychology majors require six hours of foreign language at the 100 level or higher.
+It is also ideal as a second major or for students who wish to both major and minor in psychology.
+The psychology majors require six hours of language at the 100 level or higher.

+Liberal Arts Requirement ts (47 hours)

 Liberal Arts (2 hours)

-Liberal Arts 101SL 2
+SL

-Studies in Biblical Traditions (6 hours)
+Studies in Biblical Traditi

-Religion 101, 102 6
+Religion 101, 102 26

-Studies in Communications (6 hours)
+Studies in Communication ns (6 hours)

 English 101 3

-Communication 135 or 230 3
+Communication 1 135 or 230

-Studies in Mathematics and Science (9 hours)
+Studies in Mathematics an nd Science (9 hours)

-Any Mathematics 100 level course, 201, or 207
+Any Mathematics s 100 level course, 201, or 207

-Laboratory Science 6
+Laboratory Scien ce6

 Studies in Personal/Social Awareness (6 hours)

-Economics, History, Philosophy, or Political Science 3
+Consumer Servic es, Economics, History, Philosophy, or Political Science

-Child and Family Studies, Psychology, or Sociology 3
+Child and Family Studies, Linguistics, Psychology, or Sociology

-Studies to Enhance a World Perspective (18 hours)
+Studies to Enhance a Wor ld Perspective (18 hours)

 English 201, 301 6

-ART 104, ART 210, FA 301, FILM 310, music ensembles, MUS 133, or TH 110 3
+ART 104, ART 210, FA 301, FILM 310, music ensembles, MUS 133, or TH 1103

-History 133, 134, or 135 3
+History 133, 134, History 133, 134, or 135

-Foreign Language 6
+Language 6

 Senior Capstone Course (as listed in major hours below)

-Psychology 412SL
+Psychology 412S $^{\circ}$ L

-General Psychology Requi rements (30 hours)
+General Psychology Requ irements (30 hours)

-PSY 101 Introduction of Behavioral Science 3
+PSY 101 Introduction of Behavioral Science

-PSY 102 Understanding Human Behavior 3
+PSY 102 Understanding Human Behavior3

-PSY 204 Childhood and Adolescence 3
+PSY 204 Childhood and Adolescence

 or 206 Human Development Through the Lifespan

-PSY 213SL Statistics and Research Design 4
+PSY 213 Statistics and Research Design

-PSY 301 Social Psychology 3
+PSY 301 Social Psychology3

 or 318 Humanity and the Biosphere

-PSY 302 Abnormal Psychology 3

-PSY 405 History and Systems of Psychology 3

-PSY 412SL Senior Seminar

-PSY Electives 6

-Elective Hours (43 hours) .43